Totoual/oef-sdk-python/docs/source/user/introduction.rst

 .. image:: https://github.com/uvue-git/OEFCorePython/wiki/imgs/oef-core.png
    :target: https://github.com/uvue-git/OEFCorePython/wiki/imgs/oef-core.png
-   :alt: OEF-Core
+   :alt: OEF-core

 Agent life-cycle
 ~~~~~~~~~~~~~~~~

-A typical agent life on the Fetch world consists in:
+A typical agent life-cycle on the OEF consists of:

 1. Connect to the OEF-core
 2. Register a DataService, query for a DataService, or search for agents